named-data/ndn-tools/tools/chunks/README.md

 ## Version discovery methods in ndncatchunks

-* `fixed`    : sends an interest attempting to find a data packet with the specified prefix and version number.
+* `fixed`    : sends an Interest attempting to find a data packet with the specified prefix and version number.
 A version component must be present at the end of the user-specified NDN name.

-* `realtime` : sends discovery interests to fetch metadata of the solicited content from which the data version will be resolved.
+* `realtime` : sends discovery Interests to fetch metadata of the solicited content from which the data version will be resolved.
                The version number of the solicited content is included in the name of returned metadata data packet.